-- 1. Insert the WT6000 into a slot. - 3.
+- 1. Swipe down from the status bar to open the quick settings bar and then touch ... - 2.
+Touch # Ethernet setting. - 3.
 Slide the Ethernet switch to the ON position.

-The \(\cdot\) icon appears in the Status bar.
+The () icon appears in the Status bar.

 4. Touch Ethernet Information to view Ethernet connection details.